chereskata/nice-bike-roundtrips/Tags.md

  the OpenStreetMap database.
 * Tags have to be actively selected to be put inside the query result of the Overpass API (whitelist)
 * some tags have no special category, but are important for the heatmap the routing algorithm will use to determine "good" routes
+* OSM has an ID for each node, way and realtion.
+So merging individual queries should be possible

+## heatmapping: how to categorize good and bad spots on the map
+* every tag (OSM map object) shall receive a rating based on the influence to the wellbeing of the bike rider
+* depending on the object the influence is only immediate (a tree next to the road) or from distance (a nice mountain in the background)
+* every object produces a concentric wave ripple, where wavetops (usually one) mark the point of most positive influence.
+* negative rated objects (such as nearby motorways, big active industrial facilites, area of shopping centres, ...) have an inversed ripple with a negative peak, starting form zero
+* after gathering the dataset each object will be analyzed once and the corresponding ripples literally added (also in a mathematical sense) to the heatmap
+* heatmap precicion should be only "good enough"

 ## Selection criterion of tags used for routing
 ### key=[highway](https://wiki.openstreetmap.org/wiki/Key:highway) - roads and paths